Emerging Landscapes in SoTL Award

 - Leveraging the technology you have: Rather than adopting completely new technologies, finding ways to better utilize the technology we have (for example, your learning management system).

-Award winners will be recognized publicly at the end of the Innovation in Teaching Conference on October 20th, 2017.
+Award winners will be recognized publicly at the end of the Innovation in Teaching Conference.
 Following the conference, winners will receive individualized follow up consultations from the Assistant Director for the Scholarship of Teaching and Learning, Colleen Kuusinen.
 The consultations will occur as a cohort (all award winners) and individually over the fall and spring semesters, 2017-2018.
 The goal of the consultations will be to provide assistance, in whatever form needed, to advance the study with the ultimate goal of publication in a SoTL or discipline-based education research journal chosen by the awardee, or presentation at a national conference.
+Award winners will also meet individually with SoTL national speakers during the Spring 2018 semester.

 Up to 3 proposals will be chosen for this award based on information gathered from the proposal submission and on the day of the conference.
-Abstracts will be blind reviewed by a team of CTL and USG academic developers.
-In the case that sufficient information cannot be identified from the abstract, the review team will attend the poster or presentation session of the applicant.
+Abstracts will be blind reviewed by a team of CTL and USG academic developers, and finalists will be notified and emailed for additional information regarding their proposal.
+The review team will attend the poster or presentation session of the applicant and announce that they were a finalist.